shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-line-item-details-smw.md

 # Microsoft Monetize - View line item details

 The Line Items Details window lets you view and edit line item settings and access troubleshooting tools, essential metrics, performance visualizations, and associated line item objects.

 > [!NOTE]
-> The Xandr Monetize Monitoring feature is in **Open Beta** and currently only supports deal line items, augmented line items
-> (ALI), and guaranteed delivery augmented line items (GDALI).
-It is subject to change without notice and is only available to select
+> The Microsoft Monetize Monitoring feature is in **Open Beta** and currently only supports deal line items, augmented line items (ALI), and guaranteed delivery augmented line items (GDALI).
+It is subject to change without notice and is only available to select clients.
-> clients.

 ## Access line item details